 According to researchers at Cardiff Metropolitan University, who asked 21 men and 23 women to review Facebook messages sent during an affair, a woman is more likely to blame the "other woman" in an affair than her cheating husband.
 "What a man does is [seen as] a direct result of the woman," Perel says.
 "It's either that one tempted him, or one drove him away."

-The idea that women are blamed for men's behavior in regards to infidelity isn't a new concept.
+The idea that women are blamed for men's behaviour in regards to infidelity isn't a new concept.
 Hillary Clinton is still asked to answer for her husband's infidelity, while Monica Lewinsky is still maligned for being his other woman.
 Bill, meanwhile, has suffered little consequence (although that is changing with the #MeToo movement).
 When Jennifer Aniston and Brad Pitt divorced, it was Angelina Jolie who was painted as the villain for stealing away someone's husband — not Pitt, for cheating or leaving.
 That's not to say that women aren't responsible for their own roles in extra-marital relationships, but the fact remains that women on both sides of the infidelity equation are blamed, while the man in the middle tends to get off scot-free.

 This formula is pretty tied to heteronormative expectations: A woman and a man are together, and the man seeks out a woman on the side.
 That same study from Cardiff Metropolitan University states that when a woman cheats, men blame her, not the man she cheated with.
 That leaves the woman to weather the storm alone.
 But when a husband strays, there are two people to blame: the wife and the mistress.